andrewhowdencom/website/site/content/blog/getting-magento-1.9-up-on-kubernetes.rst

 - I've previously set up the cluster, and the kubectl cli tool.
 - I've configured the kubectl tool to use the appropriate namespace.
+- Your Kubernetes cluster already has the DNS server set up
+- Your Kubernetes cluster already has Prometheus set up (a blog post for another day!)

 The problem (or why should I care)
 ----------------------------------